• Skip to primary navigation

 Shaping the cookies:

-2. Divide the cookie dough in half, returning the other half to the refrigerator until ready to use.
-On a lightly floured surface, with a floured rolling pin, roll one half of the dough out to 1/8-inch thick.
+- Divide the cookie dough in half, returning the other half to the refrigerator until ready to use.
+On a lightly floured surface, with a floured rolling pin, roll one-half of the dough out to 1/8-inch thick.
 Using about a 2-inch round cookie cutter or glass, cut rounds, reserving the trimmings.
-You should get about a dozen from each half of dough.
+You should get about a dozen from each half of the dough.

-3. Spoon 1 teaspoon of date mixture into the center of each round.
-To make a triangular pocket, lift edge of dough at three points and pinch together, partially covering the filling.
+- Spoon 1 teaspoon of date mixture into the center of each round.
+To make a triangular pocket, lift the edge of the dough at three points and pinch together, partially covering the filling.
 Place 1 inch apart on the prepared cookie sheets.
 Sprinkle the centers of each cookie with Turbinado sugar if desired.

 Notes